Tips to keep yard safe from venomous snakes

 0

-Venomous (poisonous)* snakes can be worrisome anywhere, but especially in a yard.
-The good news is that research shows that native venomous species in the U.S. prefer not to bite and aren’t aggressive unless provoked.
+Venomous (poisonous)1 snakes can be problematic anywhere, especially in a yard.
+The good news is that research shows that native venomous species in the United States prefer not to bite and aren’t aggressive unless provoked.
 And, when they do bite a human, their venom rarely kills.
-With watchfulness when outdoors, one can live around them with relative safety — lots of people do.
-But the best way to coexist is to keep them at a distance.
+With watchfulness when outdoors, one can live around them safely.
+The best way to coexist is to keep them at a distance.
 Here are tips on how to do that.

-You may be wondering if that doesn’t defeat the purpose of creating a wildlife habitat.
-Well, yes and no. It does mean you need to plant your wildlife areas away from your house and the parts of the yard you use for playing and entertaining.
-But you can still have wildlife habitat, just put it farther away, like along the perimeter or in corners.
+You may wonder if that doesn’t defeat the purpose of creating a wildlife habitat.
+Well, yes and no. It does mean you need to plant your wildlife areas away from your house and areas you use for playing and entertaining.
+But you can still have wildlife habitat; just put it farther away, like along the perimeter or in corners.

 One homeowner has reported to us that she lives in a rural Florida area that’s heavily wooded and has thick undergrowth that harbors venomous snakes.
 She keeps her yard cleared except for the perimeter, where she can enjoy watching wildlife with safety.
-She rarely sees a snake, but when she does they’re always just barely visible in the undergrowth, only their movements catching her attention.
+She rarely sees a snake, but when she does, they’re always just barely visible in the undergrowth, only their movements catching her attention.
 If she approaches, the snake disappears.
-In her 23 years there, she’s never seen one come into the open, where it would be fully exposed.
+In her twenty-three years there, she’s never seen one come into the open where it would be fully exposed.

 Another thing you can try is a snake repellent.
-Available on the internet or possibly in sporting goods stores, Dr. T’s Snake-A-Way repellent has been university-tested and used by the U.S. military.
+One of them, available on the internet and possibly in sporting goods stores, is Dr. T’s Snake-A-Way repellent, which has been university-tested and used by the U.S. military.
 It’s safe for the environment, animals, and humans.
-It doesn’t hurt snakes, either — it works by temporarily shutting down the Jacobson’s organ, which unsettles snakes and scares them away from the area.
+It doesn’t hurt snakes, either—it works by temporarily shutting down the Jacobson’s organ, which unsettles snakes and scares them away from the area.
 (The Jacobson’s organ is located on the roof of the snake’s mouth, where our soft palate would be.
 This organ has chemical receptors that are each specialized to receive only a specific type of chemical.
-You can read more about it on the All about snakes page.)
+You can read more about it on the All about snakes page.

-In the U.S., nonvenomous snakes outnumber venomous ones in both number of species and number of individuals.
-There are about 20 species of venomous snakes in the U.S., those being rattlesnakes, cottonmouths, copperheads, the rarely found Coral Snake, and their subspecies.
+It may be reassuring to know that in the U.S., nonvenomous snakes outnumber venomous ones in both the number of species and number of individuals.
+Out of about 120 snake species in the U.S., there are only about twenty species and subspecies of venomous ones: rattlesnakes, cottonmouths, copperheads, and the rarely found coral snakes.
 Every state but Alaska and Hawaii is home to at least one venomous species.
 The highest concentrations are in warm states.

 Cottonmouth Snake, Agkistrodon piscivorus, with its mouth side open exposing its white interior.

-Cottonmouth (Agkistrodon piscivorus), exposing the inspiration for its name.
-Though considered the most aggressive venomous snake in the U.S., an informal test showed they only bite if forced to.
-(Geoff Gallice / Wiki; cc by-sa 2.0)
+Cottonmouth, Agkistrodon piscivorus, exposing the inspiration for its name.
+Though considered the most aggressive venomous snake in the U.S., they actually don’t bite unless stepped on or attacked.3 (Geoff Gallice / Wiki; CC BY-SA 2.0)

-U.S. snake species aren’t aggressive toward humans.
-They won’t approach a human; the human must approach the snake.
-If you encounter a snake, venomous or not, just slowly back away.
-What you don’t want to do is inadvertently corner a snake, leaving it no choice but to strike.
-Snakes can spring forward about half their body length, so a 4-foot snake can spring 2 feet toward you (sometimes more).
+No U.S. snakes are aggressive toward humans.
+They won’t approach you; you must approach them.
+If you accidentally encounter one, venomous or not, stay calm and slowly back away.
+You want to avoid inadvertently cornering a snake, leaving it no choice but to strike.
+Snakes can spring forward about half their body length, so a snake that’s four feet long (1.2 m) can spring roughly two feet (0.6 m) toward you.

-By the way, although rattlesnakes shake their tail and make a distinctive sound, many other snakes shake their tail, too.
-If a harmless snake happens to shake its tail against dry grass or leaves, it can sound something like a rattle.
+By the way, it’s well known that rattlesnakes shake their tail and make a distinctive sound, but other snakes shake their tail, too.
+If a harmless one happens to shake its tail against dry grass or leaves, it might sound something like a rattle.
 (The rattlesnake’s “rattle” is caused by hard segments of its tail rubbing together when it shakes it.)

-According to the U.S. Centers for Disease Control and Prevention, about 7,000 to 10,000 people are bitten by venomous snakes each year in the U.S. and 10 to 15 die.
+According to the U.S. Centers for Disease Control and Prevention, about 7,000 to 10,000 people are bitten by venomous snakes each year in the U.S., and ten to fifteen die.
 Although some bites occur when a snake in hiding is stepped on or cornered, almost all bites happen to someone trying to catch or kill one.

-A venomous snake’s bite is its last resort — it’s stingy with venom, because once it’s used up, it has no defense.
-Apparently for this reason, in 25 to 30 percent of bite cases venom isn’t injected at all.
+A venomous snake’s bite is its last resort because it’s stingy with its venom—once it’s used up, it has no defense.
+It’s probably for this reason that in 25 to 30 percent of bite cases, venom isn’t injected at all.

-About venom: Venom is a modified saliva made up of different proteins and enzymes and must be injected to be harmful.
-(If we were to drink venom, it wouldn’t be toxic!)
-The kind of toxin a venomous snake carries varies with the species and works in one or more of the following ways: As a neurotoxin, which affects the nerve centers and can lead to asphyxiation; a cardiotoxin, which affects muscles and can stop the heart from beating; or a hemotoxin, which affects blood vessels, causing severe bleeding.
+Venom is a modified saliva made up of different proteins and enzymes and must be injected to be harmful.
+(If we were to drink venom, it wouldn’t be toxic.)
+The kind of toxin a venomous snake carries varies with the species and works in one or more of the following ways: as a neurotoxin, which affects the nerve centers and can lead to asphyxiation; a cardiotoxin, which affects muscles and can stop the heart from beating; or a hemotoxin, which affects blood vessels, causing severe bleeding.

 • Don’t put ice on the wound; it can be harmful.